 Gwen Sharp, PhD is a professor of sociology and the Associate Dean of liberal arts and sciences at Nevada State College.

-America woke up this weekend to the news of the deadliest civilian mass shooting in the nation’s history.
+America woke up this weekend to the news of the Orlando massacre, the deadliest civilian mass shooting in the nation’s history.
 The senseless tragedy will undoubtedly evoke anger, sadness and helplessness.

 In the meantime, many will forget to think and talk about Stanford swimmer Brock Turner’s crime and his “summer vacation” jail sentence: three months for the vile sexual assault of an unconscious woman.

 As a sociologist, I was struck not by the abrupt shift to a new moral crisis, but by the continuity.
 Sociologists look for the bigger picture, and in my mind, Mateen’s crime didn’t displace Turner’s.
 Yet the media simply replaced one outrage with another, moving our attention away from Stanford and toward Orlando, as if these two crimes were unrelated.
 They’re not.